yohanBor/StickerSmash/README.md

 # StickerSmash

-First React Native multiplatform app from tutorial React
+This application is a cross-platform (IOS/Android) application created with the React Native tutorial on this page: https://docs.expo.dev/tutorial/create-your-first-app/